dr-prodigy/autobang-c64-10liner-pur80/README.md

 They can appear out of the road too.
 This has not only aesthetic purposes, but also provides more difficulty balance.

 The **car is rendered with VIC sprite #0**, initialized in code as a long vertical "stick" 6 pixels wide, partially hidden in its highest part to look more like a car than a bus :-)
-It can move in steps of 8 pixels every printed row, so it's capable of 45° turns.
+It can move in steps of 8 pixels for each printed row, so it's capable of 45° turns.
-In case of a crash, sprite pointer is changed to an uninitialized memory area, sufficient to mimic a "destroyed" effect.
+In case of a crash, car sprite pointer is changed to an uninitialized memory area, good enough to mimic a "destroyed" effect.

 **Track DATA** are structured in **sectors**, represented by **int pairs** (format: *`[turn direction X], [sector length Y)], ....`*).
 Due to the C64 BASIC default array size (10 elements), track sectors are limited to a number of 10.
 Track width is initially 20 chars, and then it's reduced by 1 char every new level.